 About

-The Anime Almanac is a collection of essays told through the point of view of anime and manga collector Scott VonSchilling.
-A new article is posted every week, and topics cover anime fandom, industry news, trends in the medium, and showcases of exceptional works of anime and manga.
+The Anime Almanac is a collection of stories, editorials, and analytical essays told through the point of view of anime and manga collector Scott VonSchilling.
+Topics cover anime fandom, industry news, trends in the medium, and showcases of exceptional works of anime and manga.

 About the Author